spinicist/QUIT/Docs/Perfusion.rst

 Perfusion is the study of blood flow within the brain.
 This module contains tools to calculate Cerebral Blood Flow (CBF) and the Oxygen Extraction Fraction (OEF).

-The following programs are available:
+The following commands are available:

-* `qi_asl`_
+* `qi asl`_
-* `qi_ase_oef`_
+* `qi ase_oef`_

-qi_asl
+qi asl
 ------

-This program implements the standard equation to calculate Cerebral Blood Flow (CBF) in units of ml/100 g/minute from either Continuous or pseudo-Continuous Arterial Spin Labelling data (CASL or pCASL).
+This command implements the standard equation to calculate Cerebral Blood Flow (CBF) in units of ml/100 g/minute from either Continuous or pseudo-Continuous Arterial Spin Labelling data (CASL or pCASL).
 For the exact equation used, see the first reference below.

 .. image:: cbf.png
     :alt: A Rodent CBF Map